11 Types of Transactional Emails You Need to Be Sending

 - The email is short and elegant.

 - The subject line is welcoming and simple.
+You can subject line optimiser to draft more such simple yet powerful subject lines.

 - The have included a navigation bar in this email to make subscribers aware about their entire product proposition.